Peanut Sauce is one of the key ingredients in great Asian food. Now you can have a simple, three ingredient recipe at your fingertips!

 Peanut Sauce Ingredients

-Natural Chunky Peanut Butter – preferably the stuff that’s just peanuts.
+Chunky Peanut Butter – preferably the stuff that’s just peanuts.
 Many grocery stores allow you to make your own!
+Traditional jarred peanut butter will work in a pinch too though.

 Sweet Chili Sauce – Look for it by the hot sauce in your grocery store.